openservicemesh/osm/tests/e2e/README.md

 ```

 ### OSM Tag
-It will refer to the version of the OSM platform containers (OSM and init) for test to use:
+The following flag will refer to the version of the OSM platform containers (OSM and init) for test to use:
 ```
 -osmImageTag string
 		OSM image tag (default "latest")
 ```
-Make sure you have compiled the images and pushed them on your registry first:
+Make sure you have compiled the images and pushed them on your registry first if you are not using a kind cluster:
 ```
 export CTR_REGISTRY=myacr.dockerhub.io
-export CTR_TAG=mytag               # Optional, 'latest' used by default make docker-push
+export CTR_TAG=mytag               # Optional, 'latest' used by default make docker-push-init docker-push-osm-controller.    # Use docker-build-* targets instead when using kind
 ```

 ### Use Kind for testing